-4.02: Purpose
+4.01: Purpose and Authority

-The purpose of 244 CMR 4.00 is to establish the conditions under which registered nurses licensed by the Board of Registration in Nursing may practice in an expanded role.
-244 CMR 4.00 also establishes principles of supervision, responsibility, and discipline to which nurses practicing in the expanded role are subject.
+The purpose of 244 CMR 4.00 is to establish the conditions under which the Registered Nurse (RN) licensed by the Board of Registration in Nursing may be authorized to practice as an Advanced Practice Registered Nurse.
+244 CMR 4.00 also establishes principles regarding category, scope, collaboration, supervision, and accountability to which Advanced Practice Registered Nurses are subject.